Black Butter Le Nier Beurre

-The National Trust for Jersey will once again be making ‘Black Butter’ at The Elms, La Chève Rue, St. Mary with apples from its orchards and others around the Island next week a month earlier than usual as a result of an early harvest.
+The National Trust for Jersey will once again be making ‘Black Butter’ at The Elms, La Chève Rue, St. Mary with cider apples from its orchards around the Island.

 Stirring of this wonderful aromatic mixture will commence through the day and all through the night until the early hours of Saturday morning.
-Towards the end of the cooking, spices, liquorice and lemons will be added and around midday jars will be filled with the freshly made ‘Black Butter’, labelled and topped with pretty fabric covers and will be for sale in the coming weeks.
+Towards the end of the cooking, spices, liquorice and lemons will be added and late morning jars will be filled with the freshly made ‘Black Butter’, labelled and topped with pretty fabric covers.

-The marquee will be decorated by Graeme Le Marquand President of the Jersey Branch of the National Vegetable Society and Jill Green, award winning florist.
-The Trust would also like to thank Mrs Perrée for the loan of the rabôts and Sam Pallot for the bachin!
+The apple peeling marquee will be decorated by Graeme Le Marquand President of the Jersey Branch of the National Vegetable Society.
+The Trust would also like to thank Granite Products for the use of its site for parking, Mrs Perrée for the loan of the rabôts and Sam Pallot for the bachin!

 Apple Preserves Competition

 Rathbone Investment Management International is generously supporting this year’s event – its UK parent having been a sponsor of the world famous Dalemain Marmalade Festival at Dalemain Estate in Penrith in Cumbria.